protypus/lambda-extension-hooks/README.md

 ## Lambda Layer Setup

-To use this module as a Lambda Layer:
+This module supports deployment as a Lambda Layer, allowing you to inject custom logic at the INIT, INVOKE, and SHUTDOWN phases of your Lambda function lifecycle.
+You can use it in two ways:

+### 1. As an External Extension
 Create your extension bootstrap script:

 ```js